gopalvishwakrma/gopal-CICD/README.md

 # CI/CD Setup for AlmaLinux

-This project demonstrates a comprehensive CI/CD (Continuous Integration/Continuous Deployment) setup using Jenkins and Docker on AlmaLinux.
-It provides a step-by-step guide to configure an automated pipeline for building, testing, and deploying applications.
+This project highlights my work automating the build and deployment of a Node.js app using Jenkins and Docker on AlmaLinux.
+I set up a CI/CD pipeline to automatically pull code from Git, build a Docker image, and deploy the app in a container.
+This system ensures continuous integration and delivery, streamlining development by eliminating the need for manual updates.

 ## Table of Contents